 Beans present no particular difficulties at harvest time.
 A mature standing crop can be harvested with minor adjustments to the combine.

-Pre-harvest desiccation is unnecessary in a well grown crop of beans.
+Pre-harvest desiccation is generally unnecessary in a well grown crop of beans.

-Desiccation may be worthwhile in weed infested crops or in late sown winter bean varieties that are ripening unevenly.
+It may be necessary to control weed infested crops to aid harvesting or dessicate late sown winter bean varieties that are ripening unevenly.
 Application should only be made when the crop is virtually ripe, i.e. when the stems are brown and the pods black.